 Target your “real” buyer: Using buyer personas creates a customer-centric scenario, where the customer is the protagonist of the story of their own buyer journey.
 You can’t target why customers should care about your product and buy from you, without understanding their motives and intent through creating buyer personas.

 A clearly defined persona is one of the most tactically useful tools in your digital and content marketing kit.
 Effective messaging relies on discovering customers’ pain points and preferences, and why they buy, when they buy — then providing targeted solutions, information, and incentive in an engaging, persuasive way.
 With a buyer persona, you’re able to hone in on a specific type of customer, so that your messaging resonates directly with that audience segment.

 How many personas are enough, and how many are too much of a good thing?
 According to ITSMA, most of its members and clients can sell more effectively with only three or fewer distinct personas — and the 80–20 rule applies: If one or two personas cover 80% of the buyers, those are the ones you should address.

 Finally, before you jump onto the persona bandwagon, remember that more isn’t necessarily more.
 Don’t include buyer information that is irrelevant to your main reason for having a persona: Getting the customer to buy from you instead of from anyone else.
 The most important reason for crafting a persona is to understand the attitudes, decision-making criteria, and actions that influence buying behaviour.

 Have you worked with buyer personas?
 Can you really have too many?
 What are some of the challenges you’ve encountered?
-Share your insights here — or contact us for a web content writer’s perspective on optimizing your next online content marketing campaign.
+Share your insights here — or for a web content writer’s perspective on optimizing your next online content marketing campaign, contact us.
 For the record, this writer is caffeine crazy, gets hangry, likes playing guitar, lives in a condo and supports cool charities, like Kiva.